awsdocs/aws-codepipeline-user-guide/doc_source/security-iam-id-policies-examples.md

 }
 ```

 The following example shows a policy in the 111222333444 account that allows users to view, but not change, the pipeline named `MyFirstPipeline` in the CodePipeline console\.
-This policy is based on the `AWSCodePipelineReadOnlyAccess` managed policy, but because it is specific to the `MyFirstPipeline` pipeline, it cannot use the managed policy directly\.
+This policy is based on the `AWSCodePipeline_ReadOnlyAccess` managed policy, but because it is specific to the `MyFirstPipeline` pipeline, it cannot use the managed policy directly\.
 If you do not want to restrict the policy to a specific pipeline, consider using one of the managed policies created and maintained by CodePipeline\.
 For more information, see [Working with Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html)\.
 You must attach this policy to an IAM role you create for access, for example, a role named `CrossAccountPipelineViewers`:

 ```
 {